Understanding Upper Airway Disorders

 - Throat tightness or choking sensation

-- Triggered by exercise, stress, or strong odors
+- Triggered by exercise, stress, or strong odours

 - Asthma medications provide limited relief